 Year in year out, Florida remains a consistent contributor to truck accident fatalities in the United States.
 Compared to commercial truck accidents in other states like Texas and California, Florida's semi-truck accident rate is higher than the national average.

 Every 16 minutes in the United States, a person dies in a collision with a large truck.
 According to the Florida Highway Safety and Motor Vehicles 2017 report, nearly 32,000 accidents involved truck drivers.
-Out of that number, there were 27 fatalities, 57 incapacitating injuries, and 1,053 people suffered other injuries.
+Out of that number, there were 27 fatalities, 57 incapacitating injuries, and 1,053 people who suffered other injuries.

 The most affected people in trucking accidents are passenger vehicle occupants.
 This is because trucks are 20-30 times more giant in size than smaller cars.
 They also have undercarriage clearance, meaning smaller vehicles can get trapped underneath.